Edit Content

 If you’re experiencing Alliant Capital Management debt collection harassment, you don’t have to handle it alone.
 The FDCPA gives you the right to take legal action to stop these calls and potentially receive compensation.
 The Wood Law Firm has been helping clients stop debt collection harassment since 2010, and we can help you do the same.

 Our team of experienced attorneys specializes in holding debt collectors accountable for illegal behavior.
 We’ll work with you to document the harassment, stop the calls, and take action against Alliant Capital Management to ensure they comply with the law.
+Consulting a consumer protection attorney can help you take legal action and protect your rights.
 In many cases, we can also help you recover damages for the stress and inconvenience caused by their unlawful behavior.

 Success Stories From Our Clients